Nick Cassidy: Career

 In 2011, Cassidy began the year for Giles Motorsport, in the Toyota Racing Series.
 After five podium finishes, he won two of three races on the last race weekend.
 He was named Rookie of the Year and finished runner-up in the championship to his teammate Mitch Evans.

 Cassidy started a few races in the Australian Formula Ford Championship, such as the ADAC Formel Masters and the Formula Abarth.
 He competed in five races in the Fujitsu V8 Supercar Series.
 In 2012, Cassidy participated in the Toyota Racing Series again, remaining with Giles Motorsport.
 In two consecutive weeks of 2018, Cassidy lost final-round title battles in both Super Formula and Super GT, finishing second in both series.

-In 2019, he completed the 'triple crown' in Japanese motorsport by winning the Super Formula title.
+In 2019, Cassidy completed the 'triple crown' in Japanese motorsport by winning the Super Formula title.
 He made his Formula E debut in the 2020–21 Formula E season for Envision Virgin Racing, replacing Sam Bird.
 He also made his debut in the Deutsche Tourenwagen Masters for a combined entry of AF Corse and Red Bull Racing, replacing Red Bull Racing Reserve Driver Alex Albon in the final round of the 2021 season at the Norisring.
 He drove Red Bull's Ferrari 488 GT3s for the 2022 season.

 Cassidy and Ryo Hirakawa were GT500 champions in 2017, driving the No. 37 Lexus LC 500 for TOM'S.